pomyslowynick/pomyslowynick.github.io/_posts/2021-11-02-ossu-progress.md

 Thursday - got hang up on PLB course, I just like it so much I couldn't resist spending the evening solving homework exercises.
 Finished week 6.

+## Week 3 - 29th - 5th Dec
+Monday - Slow start, but got some good work done on PLB, small bit on Mathematical Thinking too.

+Tuesday - Finished PLB, man it really was a mindbending exercise to implement the closures!
+So proud of myself, finally stayed disciplined enough to make it through the whole thing.
+Started PLC, couldn't keep myself from breaking the schedule.
+I haven't really kept up with it so far.

 ---